remipelhate/distil/README.md

 ### Typed Criteria

-Distil ships with a set of strictly typed abstract classes that you can use to add some default behaviour to your `Distil\Criterion` implementations:
+Distil ships with a set of strictly typed abstract classes that you can use to add some default behaviour to your Criterion implementations:
   - **Distil\Types\BooleanCriterion** - Wraps around a boolean value.
   - **Distil\Types\DateTimeCriterion** - Wraps around an instance of PHP's `DateTimeInterface` and optionally accepts a datetime format.
   - **Distil\Types\IntegerCriterion** - Wraps around a integer value.